Sucha Beskidzka: History

 In the 1840s, Sucha was purchased by the Branicki family, Korczak coat of arms, which opened a large library together with a museum in the Sucha Castle.
 The village already had ironworks, which operated until the 1880s.
 In the same period, Sucha received a rail station, along the Galician Transversal Railway.
 Here, a northwards connection with Kraków was added in 1884, after which Sucha became an important rail junction.
 In 1896 Austrian authorities finally granted town charter to Sucha.
-In 1895 – 1907, a new church was built, and in 1910, new building of Bank Spoldzielczy.
+In 1895–1907, a new church was built, and in 1910, new building of Bank Spółdzielczy.
 In the Second Polish Republic, Sucha belonged to Kraków Voivodeship, and was part of Żywiec County (later the town was transferred to Wadowice County).
 In 1922–1939, the castle belonged to the Tarnowski family.
 In 1939, population of the town was 6,200.

 On September 3, 1939 (see Invasion of Poland), Sucha was captured by the Wehrmacht.
 In late 1939, the town was annexed by the Third Reich, and was located near the border with the General Government.
 Jews, of whom there were about 500 in the town, were immediately put to work as forced laborers.
 Many Poles were dispossessed of their homes to make room for ethnic Germans who arrived in town from the east.
 In June 1942, more than 200 Jews were rounded up and sent to Auschwitz, where most of them were murdered.
 The remaining 300 Jews were forced into a ghetto in an old brewery.
 Many worked as forced laborers to improve flood control along the Skawa River.
 In May 1943, about half the remaining Jews were sent to Auschwitz where most were murdered.
 The rest were sent to labor camps.